SpiffInc/polyn-elixir/README.md

 If you have a complex use case requiring batching or concurrency you should use the `OffBroadway.Polyn.Producer` to create a data pipeline for your messages.

+### Request-Reply

+You can use `Polyn.request/4` to a do a [psuedo-synchronous request](https://docs.nats.io/nats-concepts/core-nats/reqreply).
+You can subscribe to an event using `Gnat.sub/4` and reply using `Polyn.reply/5`.
+Both your request and your reply will need schema definitions and will be validated against them.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed